EMBA Curriculum

 Core Curriculum

 The core curriculum consists of 10.0 course units.
-If you have prior academic experience, you may be able to waive some core courses in order to take more electives.
+If you have significant prior experience, you may be able to waive some core courses in order to take more electives.

 Leadership Essentials